tkarabela/pysubs2/docs/tutorial.rst

     >>> subs[1].start
     60000

 That is 60,000 milliseconds, or one minute. pysubs2 uses plain :class:`int` milliseconds for time.
 Since you probably don't want to convert all times to milliseconds by hand, there is a handy function called :func:`pysubs2.make_time()`.

-    >>> subs[1].start = pysubs2.make_time(s=2)
-    >>> subs[1].start = pysubs2.make_time(frame=50, fps=25)

 You can use this function to give times in minutes and seconds, but also in frames.

+    >>> subs[1].start == pysubs2.make_time(s=2)
+    True
+    >>> subs[1].start == pysubs2.make_time(frame=50, fps=25)
+    True

+.. tip:: :class:`pysubs2.SSAEvent` objects define ordering with respect to time, meaning you can sort them chronologically.
+There is :meth:`pysubs2.SSAFile.sort()` method for this purpose.

-Let's write a function to retime a subtitle file by shifting all times by a constant!
+Let's write a function to retime a subtitle file by adding a constant to all timestamps!

     >>> def shift(subs, ms):
     ...     for line in subs: